kimizhu/CapsToOpsTest_AzureRight/CapsToOpsTest_AzureRight/v1/Topic/Preparing_for_Azure_Rights_Management.md

 ---
 description: na
+keywords: na
+pagetitle: Preparing for Azure Rights Management
 search: na
-title: Preparing for Azure Rights Management ms.service: rights-management ms.tgt_pltfrm: na ms.topic: article ms.date: 2015-11-01
 ms.author: e8f708ba3bce4153b61467184c747c7f
+ms.date: 2015-11-01
+ms.service: rights-management
+ms.tgt_pltfrm: na
+ms.topic: article
-capscontentguid: afbca2d6-32a7-4bda-8aaf-9f93f5da5abc
+ms.assetid: afbca2d6-32a7-4bda-8aaf-9f93f5da5abc
 ---
 # Preparing for Azure Rights Management
-After you have signed up for a cloud subscription and established your organization with an account for [!INC[o365_1](../Token/o365_1_md.md)] or Azure Active Directory, you’re ready to enable the [!INC[aad_rightsmanagement_2](../Token/aad_rightsmanagement_2_md.md)] service.
+After you have signed up for a cloud subscription and established your organization with an account for [!INCLUDE[o365_1](../Token/o365_1_md.md)] or Azure Active Directory, you’re ready to enable the [!INCLUDE[aad_rightsmanagement_2](../Token/aad_rightsmanagement_2_md.md)] service.

 However, before you do so, make sure that the following are in place: